Pain Awareness Month: Fibromyalgia

 DMSO for Fibromyalgia

-In his book, “The Miracle of MSM” by Dr. Stanley Jacob, he presents cases where large doses of MSM were found to reduce the pain of fibromyalgia.
+In his book, “The Miracle of MSM” by Dr. Stanley Jacob, he presents cases where large doses of MSM (also referred to as DMSO2) were found to reduce the pain of fibromyalgia.
 Patient reports also indicated that their chronic fatigue was reduced.

 "DMSO really made a difference for me; I have fibromyalgia, Rheumatoid Arthritis, and Osteoarthritis.
 I have used DMSO everywhere on my body that hurts and this works for me.
 My mother also has fibromyalgia and osteoarthritis and tried DMSO after her pain meds were not working.
 For her it was DMSO to the rescue!
 Thank you Herbal Mana for bringing us this product!" - Belinda B.

-In order to best explain why DMSO can be so beneficial for managing fibromyalgia, first, it’s important to explain oxidative stress and the importance of antioxidants in the body.
+In order to best explain why DMSO can be beneficial for helping manage fibromyalgia, it is important to first explain oxidative stress and the importance of antioxidants in the body.

 Oxidative stress is an imbalance between free radicals and antioxidants in your body.
-Free radicals are oxygen-containing molecules.
-Free radicals react easily with other molecules which can be beneficial or harmful depending on whether they are functioning properly or not.
+Free radicals are oxygen-containing molecules that react easily with other molecules which can be beneficial or harmful depending on whether they are functioning properly.
 These reactions are called oxidation.

 Oxidation is a necessary process that takes place in your body.
 Oxidative stress, however, occurs when there is no longer a balance between free radical activity and antioxidant activity in the body.
-When there are more free radicals than antioxidants, free radicals can do damage to your DNA, fatty tissue, and proteins in your body - potentially causing a variety of diseases over time.
+When there are more free radicals than antioxidants, free radicals can damage DNA, fatty tissue, and proteins in the body - potentially causing a variety of diseases over time.

-While it’s impossible to avoid oxidative stress completely, there are things you can do to minimize the effects it has on your body, like getting enough antioxidants in your diet.
+While it’s impossible to avoid oxidative stress completely, there are things you can do to minimize the effects it has on your body, like getting enough antioxidants in your diet and supplementing when you can.

 DMSO has antioxidant properties which can help cells function better to get the oxygen that they need so the body can perform normal processes that help cells stay healthy.